-St John's College Library subscribes to a range of journals.
-Usually the recent issues of these are held in the Periodicals Area on the ground floor of the Library (left past the issue desk).
-These are bound on a basis appropriate to their frequency, and the bound volumes are, for the most part, shelved on the relevant floor according to subject.
-Where a run of bound volumes is very long, the earlier ones in the sequence may be moved to the Chapel Court Wing of the Basement.
+The Library subscribes to a range of journals.
+Usually the recent issues of these are held in the Periodicals Area on the Ground Floor.
+Journals are bound on a basis appropriate to their frequency, and the bound volumes are (for the most part) shelved on the relevant floor according to subject.
+Where a run of bound volumes is extensive, the earlier volumes in the sequence may be shelved in the Basement (Chapel Wing).

 Can I borrow journals?